mahdieslaminet/Capritios_Filter_Design/README.md

 Signal-to-Noise Ratio (PSNR).
 The implementation demonstrated significant

-improvements in reducing noise, thereby enhancing the quality of ECG signals, which is critical for accurate diagnosis and monitoring in medical applications [36]
+improvements in reducing noise, thereby enhancing the quality of ECG signals, which is critical for accurate diagnosis and monitoring in medical applications.
 The implementation of audio and video processing on FPGA-based systems using the Zedboard platform provides significant advantages in terms of performance and flexibility.
 The approach leverages the hardware capabilities of FPGAs to handle parallel processing tasks efficiently.
 The design and implementation process involves using high-level synthesis (HLS)